CropAi/Frontend/docs/README.md

   <img src="https://user-images.githubusercontent.com/49617450/81492499-dea03a80-92b5-11ea-9363-58712175609a.png">
 </p>

-I'm pretty sure you want to go again on this since it's as exciting as it's gets.
+I'm pretty sure you want to go again on this since it's as exciting as it gets.

 You may use the `ANALYZE ANOTHER CROP` Crop at the bottom of the page.